reneklootwijk/node-dsmr/README.md

     }
     ```

-* `update`, a new telegram has been received with updated metrics, the data of the event contains the updated metrics as a JSON object.
+* `update`, a new telegram has been received with updated metrics, the data of the event contains the updated metrics as JSON.
+The power metrics presenting the actual consumption and/or production are continuously measured and for that reason always included in the update event, even when the actual value is the same as the previous measurement.
+The gas metrics presenting the total consumption is measured periodically as indicated with the included timestamp.
+When the timestamp indicates a new measurement has been performed, the value is included in the update event even when the measurement is the same as the previous measurement.

     Example:
     ```javascript